miLibris/flask-rest-jsonapi/docs/sorting.rst

 Multiple sort
 -------------

-You can sort on multiple fields like that:
+You can sort on multiple fields like this:

 .. sourcecode:: http